 - 2014 – Himanshu Shekhar

-The Student Council Mentoring Award is designed to recognize a person who has demonstrated exceptional ability in guiding the academic and/or professional growth of his/her students and junior colleagues.
+The David T Blackstock Mentorship Award (previously known as the Student Council Mentoring Award) is designed to recognize a person who has demonstrated exceptional ability in guiding the academic and/or professional growth of his/her students and junior colleagues.
 Any ASA member, other than those currently serving on the Student Council, may submit a nomination for this award.
-Nominees must demonstrate outstanding: (a) research and publication guidance, (b) interpersonal and motivational skills, and (c) promotiion of career development.
+Nominees must demonstrate outstanding: (a) research and publication guidance, (b) interpersonal and motivational skills, and (c) promotion of career development.

 - 2006: Professor Lawrence Crum, University of Washington